Tractor

 • Level 1: the cab offers no protection at all

-• Level 2: Filtration protects the operator from dust
+• Level 2: filtration protects the operator from dust

 The highest level of protection (level 4) requires a minimum suppression of 20 Pascals or 0.2 millibars.
-It is currently only available on certain high-clearance tractors and grape harvesters.

 Maintenance